 The diabetes technology area has grown so much over the years.
 There are a number of companies jumping into the field with different ways to pump insulin.
 We've listed a few below.

-The Cellnovo patch pump has garnered a lot of attention since it's initial mention in 2009.
-With it's small size and well designed handset, pumpers can't wait to get their hands on this device.
+The Cellnovo patch pump has garnered a lot of attention since it’s initial mention in 2009.
+With its small size and well-designed handset, pumpers can’t wait to get their hands on this device.

 Status: Has FDA approval.
 Acquired by Roche in March 2010.
 Predicted to launch in 2012.

 The Solo system has made two parts, the MicroPump and the Remote, which work together wirelessly.
 The MicroPump is made up of a disposable 200-unit insulin reservoir and a 90 day reusable Pump Base.
-It is attached to your body with a "cradle" that houses the canula used for insulin delivery.
+It is attached to your body with a “cradle” that houses the cannula used for insulin delivery.
 The pump has side buttons that allow quick ad easy blousing without the Remote.

 Status: Early stages, prototype available in Q3 of 2010